alpiepho/coursera_go_classes/alpiepho/Course2/week1/Quiz.md

 A function cannot have more than two parameters.

-A function can have parameters of different types.
+X - A function can have parameters of different types.

 The type of the arguments do not need to be specified.